-NEW YORK, April 1 (Reuters) - Longer-term U.S. Treasuries yields rose on Tuesday following upbeat U.S. manufacturing data, while medium-term yields held steady after Federal Reserve Chair Janet Yellen's recent comments defending the Fed's easy monetary policy.
+NEW YORK, April 1 Longer-dated U.S. Treasuries yields edged higher on Tuesday after upbeat U.S. manufacturing data, while intermediate-dated Treasuries yields held steady in the wake of recent comments from Federal Reserve Chair Janet Yellen.

 The Institute for Supply Management said its index of national factory activity rose to 53.7 in March.
 While that was below economists' median forecast of 54.0, it still marked a second straight month of accelerated growth.

-The upbeat manufacturing data pushed longer-dated yields higher, Kohli said.
+He said the data led to slight selling pressure on longer-dated Treasuries.
 Longer-term Treasuries bonds tend to decline in price in reaction to positive economic data, which signal stronger growth and inflation, which erode the value of longer-dated debt more than short-dated issues.

-The 30-year Treasury bond price fell 24/32 to yield 3.6 percent, compared with a yield of 3.56 percent late Monday.
-The benchmark 10-year U.S. Treasury note eased 9/32 in price to yield 2.76 percent, compared with a yield of 2.72 percent late Monday.
+The 30-year Treasury bond last traded down 22/32 in price to yield 3.6 percent, compared to a yield of 3.56 percent late Monday.
+The benchmark 10-year U.S. Treasury note was last down 8/32 in price to yield 2.76 percent, compared to a yield of 2.72 percent late Monday.

-Meanwhile, short- and intermediate-dated Treasuries notes were roughly unchanged after Yellen's comments on Monday were perceived as more dovish than earlier remarks.
+Short- and intermediate-dated Treasuries notes were roughly unchanged, meanwhile, in the wake of Yellen's comments on Monday, which were perceived as more dovish than earlier remarks.

 Yellen gave a strong defense of the Fed's easy-money policies in a speech to a community investment conference in Chicago Monday, offsetting comments perceived as more hawkish at a March 19 press conference.

 The March 19 comments, which included a suggestion that the Fed could raise interest rates earlier than expected, triggered a selloff in Treasuries, especially short- and intermediate-dated notes.